 The third reason I believe minimalism and the Christian life are compatible is that being mindful or paying attention to what is good and true is biblical.

 Minimalism and mindfulness go hand in hand, because minimalism is about getting the most out of life.
 With mindfulness, we live in the moment.
 Being mindful means we bring our attention to what we are experiencing right now without judgment.
-For more information on practicing mindfulness, check out this post.

 Mindfulness for a Christian can also mean paying attention to God.
 We can try to look for God’s presence in every circumstance.
 We can notice all that he created and agree with him that it is good.
 Also, we don’t let our thoughts run wild and get the best of us, but instead, we train ourselves to think only about what is true.

 So, Christian minimalism involves being mindful of who God is, what He is doing around us, and what He wants to say to us.